POSYDON-code/POSYDON/dev-tools/README.md

 Validation suite for POSYDON binary evolution.
 Evolves a fixed set of test binaries on a candidate branch and compares results against a stored baseline to catch regressions.
+A baseline can be formed from any branch (`main` by default) and is represented by a set of results from `binary_suite.py`, saved HDF5 files, all stored in `dev-tools/baselines/<branch-name>`.

 ## Quick Start